Smoky Mountain Road Trip: Unexpected Gems

 Goats on the Roof was a fun stop for us in Tiger, Georgia.
 Photo courtesy of Karlin Fitzmorris Riles

-We stayed at the Springhill Suites Atlanta, which was located right across the street from the Georgia Aquarium, the reason for our stop.
+Our Rocky Mountain road trip started with a stay at the Springhill Suites Atlanta.
+Ideally, the hotel is located right across the street from the Georgia Aquarium, the reason for our stop.
 We spent the afternoon admiring the school bus-sized whale sharks and watching the dolphin show, and all agreed that the stop was well worth it.

 The next morning we headed out on backroads to Great Smoky Mountains National Park.
 After traveling through Atlanta traffic, the scenery of the drive through Georgia and North Carolina was a welcome break.
 We stopped at Goats on the Roof for lunch and some diversion, and it ended up being one of our favorite parts of the trip.
 Goats on the Roof is, quite literally, a shop and restaurant with goats on the roof.
 In addition to a nice play area, buckets of feed for the goats are available for purchase.